Xeverous/the_website/notes/working.md

 ## general notes

 Note that this site completely replaces Nikola's default templates by using its own, parent-less theme so a lot of things that are mentioned in Nikola's documentation do not apply to this site or apply but have different effect.
-Multiple built-in features such as charts, galleries, timeline, anything blog-related, listings etc are not being used and had their respective files removed.
+Multiple built-in features such as charts, galleries, timeline, anything blog-related, listings etc. are not being used and had their respective files removed.
 This includes HTML templates, CSS and JS.
 Everything generation-related (HTML templates, CSS, JS) should be put into this site custom theme directory.
 Watch out when reading anything from https://getnikola.com/handbook.html as it implicitly assumes a blog with base theme.
 Better read https://getnikola.com/theming.html because that is the place where most functionality of this site comes from.
 Again, remember that this site theme has no base and absolutely all HTML templates are custom-made.

 `PAGES` and `POSTS` in `conf.py` have been modified.
 File extension has been changed from `tmpl` to `html` because while the `tmpl` is more clear about the source being a template, multiple editing tools work better with `html` extension by default and they already are smart enough to detect and highlight template code in HTML files.